marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 ![user input](images/userinput.png)
 >```sh
-> node --jvm --polyglot polyglot.js
+> $GRAALVM_HOME/bin/node --jvm --polyglot polyglot.js
 >```

 Open http://localhost:3000/ in your browser to see the result.